Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Mistake 2: Ignoring Glass Doors and Windows

-Glass looks beautiful, but it changes the heating demand.
+Glass changes the heating demand.
 A full glass door, large window, or glass wall can make the sauna harder to heat.
-If you ignore glass, you may choose a heater that looks correct on paper but feels underpowered in real use.
+Ignoring glass can lead to a heater that appears correct on a simple chart but underperforms in the finished room.

 Mistake 3: Buying the Cheapest Heater That Fits the Chart

-A sauna heater is not only a box that makes heat.
-Stone capacity, controls, build quality, heating style, service support, and installation flexibility all affect the experience.
-Two heaters with similar power ratings can feel very different.
+A sauna heater is not simply a box that produces heat.
+Stone capacity, controls, build quality, service support, installation flexibility, and replacement-part availability can all affect ownership.

 Mistake 4: Assuming Bigger Is Always Better